Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 This is a technique when an old, bent brush can come very useful, for each bristle creates its own tiny stroke, making for a rough crosshatched texture.

-- Wet of dry crosshatching.
-Lay a flat wash of yellow ochre, then crosshatch in various directions using fairly dry paint.
+- Wet on dry crosshatching: Lay a flat wash of one color and let it dry.
+Then crosshatch in various directions with another color using a fairly dry brush, not too loaded.
 The underground color glows through and creates a subtle optical mixture.

 The term hatching refers to the building up of tone and texture with parallel lines.
 Typical of pen and ink drawing, hatching is the traditional method to create tonal shading.